Contact Me For Products, Product Requests or Training Related to Specific Books or Topics Listed Below

 " Is follow your bliss good career or life advice? " or " Should I reach out to my friend I haven;t spoken to in 30 years ? "

-It's based on one of the largest online surveys of question about regret, why it's a good things & which of our intuitions about it are correct of not.
+It's based on one of the largest online surveys of question about regret, why it's a good things & which of our intuitions about it are correct or not.

 I was just reminded of this book at the " After Party " of a networking event.
 This is the book that taught me difinitively that learning styles are a MYTH why that matters, & how what we call learning styles are actual learning preferences.